BlockchainCommons/Research/papers/bcr-2026-004-signing-event-assertions.md

 **Signing Event Assertions**: The Envelope assertions containing the signer's attestations about the signing event — who they are (`signer`), who they represent (`signedOnBehalfOf`), in what capacity (`xades:ClaimedRole`), and the signature's purpose (`xades:CommitmentType`).
 These are self-asserted claims, not cryptographic proofs.

-**Double-Signing Pattern**: The technique of wrapping and signing twice to cryptographically bind assertions to an inner signature.
-The inner signature proves the key signed; the outer signature proves the key asserts the assertions.
+**Signature-with-Assertions Pattern**: The technique of making a Signature the subject of an envelope, adding assertions, wrapping, and signing again.
+Binds the signer's own assertions to their signature.
+See [BCR-2024-009](bcr-2024-009-signature-metadata.md).

+**Wrapped Signing Pattern**: The technique of wrapping already-signed content, adding assertions, and signing.
+Used when a third party adds assertions about signed content (timestamps, notarization, witnessing).

 **XID Document**: An eXtensible IDentifier document containing identity information, key bindings, key purposes, and other assertions about an identity.